 #1.
 What are the fees?

-However, some property management companies also charge a whole host of other fees.
+However, some Oklahoma City property management companies also charge a whole host of other fees.
 Here are some examples of those fees: releasing fees if the tenant’s renew their lease, a lease preparation fee, service fees, maintenance administration fees, etc.

-The property management agreement should also specify how the late fees are distributed.
+The OKC property management agreement should also specify how the late fees are distributed.
 Do they go to the owner?
 Are they split between the owner and property management company?
 Do they all go to the property management company?

-Rents, security deposits, and reserve funds, by Oklahoma state law, must be deposited by the management company into FDIC insured trust accounts that are registered with the state.
-The treatment of these funds must be designated in the property management agreement.
+Rents, security deposits, and reserve funds, by Oklahoma state law, must be deposited by the OKC property management company into FDIC insured trust accounts that are registered with the state.
+The treatment of these funds must be designated in the OKC property management agreement.
 Also, the distribution of interest in these accounts must be disclosed in the agreement, even though those amounts are typically very small (interest rates on these types of accounts is less than 1%).

-Most property management companies don’t guarantee their tenants.
+Most OKC property management companies don’t guarantee their tenants.
 In those cases, if the tenant moves out before the end of the lease, the owner is forced to pay another leasing fee.
 The property management company puts in another tenant, pocketing another leasing fee at the expense of the owner.

 Property management companies should have enough confidence in their ability to screen tenants to offer a solid guarantee.
 Otherwise, their is no accountability.
+OKC Home Realty guarantees their tenants.
+If they move out during the 12-month lease term, we replace that tenant at no additional cost to the owner.
+Our guaranty is clearly laid out in our property management agreement.

 #4.
 How will maintenance be handled?